-The CRI Round 4 award includes subsidy for strategic blight removal, which is slated to fund a portion of property demolition costs through its shared services agreement with the City of Rochester.
-Four properties have been demolished to date with an additional eight properties identified to receive demolition subsidy.
+The CRI Round 4 award includes subsidy for strategic blight removal, which is slated to fund a portion of the demolition costs for ten (10) through its shared services agreement with the City of Rochester.
+Seven (7) properties were demolished in the 2019-2020 fiscal year.